slowernews/wisdom-tldr/README.md

 > *'Good taste is easy.
 What is challenging, is to be close to vulgarity.' -- Adam Caruso*

 ===
+###On efficiency and productivity

+> *'Start as close to the end as possible.' -- Kurt Vonnegu*

+> *'Lazy is what the jealous call efficiency.'*

+> *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*

+> *'Productivity is different from workflow engineering.'*

+> *'Be productive, not cheap.
+Stop dicking around trying to figure stuff out that someone else already knows.'*

+===
 ###On deep work